 BMW iX3 SUV review

-The BMW iX3 is an electric variant of the popular X3 SUV, with a 286-mile range
+The BMW iX3 is an electric variant of the popular X3 SUV, with over 280 miles of range

 - Firm ride

 - Faster rivals

 While BMW wowed the automotive world with its i3 electric hatchback and i8 plug-in hybrid coupe almost a decade ago, the all-electric BMW iX3 SUV is altogether a more staid proposition.
 Unlike the flagship BMW iX electric SUV, the iX3 is an electric version of a car BMW already sells, namely, the BMW X3.

 There's been a deliberate decision not to go radical with the design, with BMW instead opting to add aerodynamic wheels, blue trim accents and a smoothed-off grille to a familiar package.
 There's also a new set of bumpers and side skirts, all tested in the wind tunnel to ensure they are slippery enough to help maximise the driving range.
 This is really just an X3 for buyers who want an electric version but don't want to shout too loudly about it.

 Under the car's floor is an 80kWh battery that sends its power to a rear-mounted 282bhp electric motor and only the rear wheels.
 This is a departure from rivals like the Audi e-tron, Jaguar I-Pace and Mercedes EQC, which all have two motors, four-wheel-drive and quite a bit more power.
 While it isn't as fast as those cars, the iX3's 285-mile range is competitive, beating both its German rivals and just slightly behind the I-Pace.
 In real-world conditions, the iX3 is likely to be even closer to the Jaguar, which struggles to hit its official figures in our experience.